Haivision/srt/docs/dev/retransmission.md

 There's also additional mechanism intended for links where packet reordering is expected to often occur.
 This can be set by the `SRTO_LOSSMAXTTL` option and if set it allows the value of reorder tolerance to grow up to this value.
-Reorder tolerance increses with reordering detected and it allows to wait for so many packets to arrive after the detected loss so that the loss can be reported.
+Reorder tolerance increases with reordering detected and it allows to wait for so many packets to arrive after the detected loss so that the loss can be reported.